quicwg/base-drafts/draft-ietf-quic-transport.md

 retransmission timeout due to the absence of acknowledgments from the peer (see
 {{QUIC-RECOVERY}}), or if an endpoint has reason to believe that an element on the network path might be corrupting ECN codepoints, the endpoint MAY cease setting ECT codepoints in subsequent packets.
-Doing so allows the connection to traverse network elements that drop IP packets with ECT or CE markings or corrupt ECN codepoints in the IP header.
+Doing so allows the connection to be resilient to network elements that corrupt ECN codepoints in the IP header or drop packets with ECT or CE codepoints in the IP header.

 # Packet Size {#packet-size}